 When your insurance cover starts will depend on your employment arrangements, your age, and your account balance.
-Under current legislation, you also need to have received money into your QSuper account in the past 13 months to be eligible for insurance.
+Under current legislation, you also need to have received money into your QSuper Accumulation account in the past 13 months to be eligible for insurance.

 There are a few circumstances where your insurance cover will end.
 For example, your death cover, TPD cover, and/or income protection cover will be cancelled if we don't receive any money into your account for a continuous period of 13 months, or if there is not enough money in your account to cover the insurance costs.
 You can also cancel your insurance at any time via Member Online if you feel it is not right for your needs.
-Refer to the Accumulation Account Insurance Guide (pdf) for more information about the circumstances when cover will end.
+Refer to the QSuper Insurance Guide (pdf) for more information about the circumstances when cover will end.

 Please note the pandemic illness exclusion doesn’t apply to default cover you receive automatically as a result of starting work with a Queensland Government or default employer.
 The pandemic illness exclusion also doesn’t apply if you apply for default cover within the first 120 days of starting work with the Queensland Government or a default employer.

-In addition, you might have a pre-existing condition - an illness or injury where you had symptoms of it before your insurance started or increased.
+In addition, you might have a pre-existing condition - an illness or injury where you had signs or symptoms of it before your insurance started or increased.
 In that case, your insurance might have a pre-existing exclusion period (a time during which we won't pay a claim for the condition) or an exclusion (limited or no cover).

 Some of our insurance cover comes with a 'pre-existing exclusion' period where we won't pay out an insurance benefit if you had signs or symptoms of your illness or injury before your cover with us began.